droidsolutions/job-service-typeorm/README.md

 # Installation

-This library is an extension to the [DroidSolutions Job Service](https://github.com/droidsolutions/job-service) library and needs it installed as well as the [Cancellation Token library](https://github.com/conradreuter/cancellationtoken).
+This library is an extension to the [DroidSolutions Job Service](https://github.com/droidsolutions/job-service) library and needs it installed.
 Since it is a repository implementation for [TypeORM](https://typeorm.io) the latter is also needed.

 To use it install this library along with the dependencies by using